onionsapp/Onions-iOS/README.md

 #endif
 ```

 Build and run the App.
 If everything works, we're in business!
-If not, go through the Parse installation process and make sure you followed all of the directions for adding the Framework, and that all of the extra frameworks are installed as well.

 ## Parse/API Objects